vmware/vic-product/docs/user_doc/vic_overview/intro_to_vic.md

 - The vSphere administrator identifies datastores, networking, and compute resources on a cluster that users can use for their Docker environment.
 - The vSphere administrator uses the vSphere Integrated Containers plug-in for the vSphere Client or a command-line utility called `vic-machine` to install a small appliance, called a virtual container host (VCH).
 The VCH represents an authorization to use the infrastructure that they have identified, into which users can self-provision container workloads.
 - The appliance runs a secure remote Docker API, that is the only access that the user has to the vSphere infrastructure.
-- Instead of sending the user a Linux VM, the vSphere administrator sends them the IP address of the appliance, the port of the remote Docker API, and a certificate for secure access.
+- Instead of sending the user a Linux VM, the vSphere administrator sends them the IP address of the VCH, the port of the remote Docker API, and a certificate for secure access.

 In this scenario, the vSphere administrator has provided the user with a service portal.
 This is better for the user because they do not have to worry about isolation, patching, security, backup, and so on.
 It is better for the vSphere administrator because every container that the user deploys is a container VM. vSphere administrators can perform vMotion and monitor container VMs just like all of their other VMs.